Baba Rabba: The Samaritan Rebellion

-In light of the recent uprising, the Samaritans and their religion were placed under the same scrutiny which they had long eluded, in essence becoming "outlawed."
-The majority that the Samaritans had in Samaria and its margins has since disappeared.
+In light of these uprisings, the Samaritans and their religion were placed under a harsh scrutiny which they had long eluded, in essence becoming "outlawed."
+The demographic majority held by the Samaritans in Samaria and its margins subsequently disappeared.
 It is estimated that more than a million Samaritans were exterminated.

 Organization of the Community

 In Samaritan chronicles, extensive space is devoted to the recording of events in the order in which they occurred and the activities of Baba Rabba.
 His various works have no external documentation, neither in the Sages' sources nor in the Christian literature of the Byzantine period.

+The earliest Samaritan chronicle, the 12th-century Tolidah, reports that Babba Rabba built a synagogue.
+Abu'l-Fath, a Samaritan chronicler writing in the 14th century but drawing on earlier sources, expands this account.
+He records that Baba Rabba first reopened synagogues which had been closed, assembled the people there, and read aloud the Torah in their presence.
+He is also said to have erected a new house of prayer "opposite the Holy Mountain," constructed according to the model of a prayer house in Basra and deliberately given an earthen floor.
+Finally, Abu’l-Fath enumerates eight synagogues which Baba Rabba was said to have built “with no timber in any of them” in Awarta, Salem, Namara, Qaryat Haja, Qarawa, Tira Luza, Dabarin, and Beit Jan.
+It is uncertain, however, whether this list preserves authentic traditions from the 3rd–4th century.

-Apart from the division of the land into districts, Baba Rabba built synagogues and appointed judges from various localities.
+Apart from the construction of synagogues and the division of the land into districts, Baba Rabba appointed judges from various localities.
 He also founded a council composed of priests and sages who were supposed to teach Torah and run new synagogues.
 The council was composed of seven priests: three priests and four elders.